By Eileen Jordan, BS, RDH

 During harvest season, I run our grain elevator (the facility where our corn is brought to store it until it is delivered to the buyer).
 One thing I have learned is there is no such thing as “not in my job description” when working and living on a farm.
 We practice sustainable agriculture and always take good care of the land from which we make our living.
 We use the peanut “hay” (the plant that the peanut was separated from) to feed to our cattle in the winter months.
 No waste is allowed on this farm.

 National Peanut Board

-My most recent foray into farm life is an appointment to the National Peanut Board.
+In 2016, I was appointmented to the National Peanut Board.
 I was nominated by our local Farm Bureau and was very honored to be appointed to the Board by the United States Secretary of Agriculture.
-I represent the At-Large states (states that produce a smaller proportion of peanuts than the major producing states).
+I represented the At-Large states (states that produce a smaller proportion of peanuts than the major producing states).
 Vic served on the board for 12 years and was honored to be elected its chairman in 2013.
-I am now in a position to make my contribution to it.
 We are passionate about the mighty peanut.

 The peanut allergy research funded by the Board is interesting.
 (I guess my science background helps me to understand this, thank you Dental Hygiene curriculum.)
-Since the inception of the National Peanut Board in 2001, the Board has contributed more than $10 million dollars in food allergy research, outreach and education.
+Since the inception of the National Peanut Board in 2001, the Board has invested more than $36 million in food allergy research, outreach and education.

 Instead of retiring from dental hygiene, I traded one rewarding profession for another.
 There is an old adage about farmers: “Old farmers never die, they just go to seed.”
 When I look into the eyes of my granddaughters, I think about the seeds I am planting for the future and I know that life doesn’t get much better than this!